 Creating screen recordings on macOS doesn’t have to be difficult, time consuming or expensive.
 You may be surprised to learn that pre-installed applications and tools in macOS can be used to quickly create high quality screen recordings and animated screenshots of your Mac, iPhone and iPad.

-To create a new screen recording, open QuickTime Player, and select File > New Screen Recording or use the ⌘ ⌥ N keyboard shortcut.
+You can also create a screen recording by opening QuickTime Player, and selecting File > New Screen Recording or using the N keyboard shortcut.

-If you frequently need to create screen recordings, the following shell function may be used to quickly initiate a new recording:
+I frequently create screen recordings, so I have written the following shell function to quickly initiate a new recording using QuickTime:

 ##